Last updated on July 5th, 2022 at 01:46 pm

-She replaced “o’er the ramparts we watched” with “what so proudly we watched,” which I barely noticed because I figured I don’t remember the words that well, but noticed something was amiss.
+She replaced “O’er the ramparts we watched” with “what so proudly we watched,” which I barely noticed because I figured I don’t remember the words that well.
+But I did notice something was amiss.
 As a mother of a uber, sports-playing son, I have been forced to sing that song more times than I’ve had to tell said teenage son to pick up his wet towels from the bathroom floor.

-I tell my him to pick up his towels every day. . .
+I tell him to pick up his towels every day.

 Aguilera’s fumble to one of the hardest songs to sing since One Week by Barenaked Ladies forced me to ponder how often we blow our chances to move our dreams forward.
 As I witnessed her momentary blunder hit the Internet, I was more aware than ever that our actions can sure mess up our dreams.

 I mean, come on–mess up the National Anthem in Texas?
 That’s like admiring a cowboy’s horse and calling it dog food.

 It’s a stark reminder that preparation is important when you have to deliver on your dreams.
 I wondered if she had resisted practicing the song as many times as she should have before the Super bowl.

 I write web content for a living.
 There are cardinal rules to having successful web content, rules for blog and page headlines, rules for design, and rules for engagement.
 Follow the rules and you can achieve success on the web, deviate from the rules and no one will visit your website.

 For this reason, I am always studying Internet marketing and the rules of good copywriting.
 I live and breathe the rules.
 Sometimes I find myself correcting my son’s English papers so his titles sound more catchy, to which I hear, “Mom!
 We can’t do it like that!
 Stop it!”
 Oops.